intel/ipu6-camera-hal/README.md

     ```

 2. In `work` folder, run `./build.sh`.
 Output binaries will be in `out/install`.
 (RPM build is not implemented yet)
+   Notice: To disable 'dma-drm', should remove '--enable-gstdrmformat=yes' in build.sh manually.
+           The featuer depends on 'gstreamer >= 1.23' and 'libva-drm'.

 3. Install contents in `out/install` to your `/usr`:
     ```sh